-This document describes how to debug Android Runtime (ART) Garbage Collection (GC) correctness and performance issues.
+This page describes how to debug Android Runtime (ART) garbage collection (GC) correctness and performance issues.
 It explains how to use GC verification options, identify solutions for GC verification failures, and measure and address GC performance problems.

 ART GC overview

 ART has a few different GC plans that consist of running different garbage collectors.
 Starting with Android 8 (Oreo), the default plan is Concurrent Copying (CC).
 The other GC plan is Concurrent Mark Sweep (CMS).

 Some of the main characterstics of Concurrent Copying GC are:

 - CC enables use of a bump-pointer allocator called RegionTLAB.
 This allocates a thread-local allocation buffer (TLAB) to each app thread, which can then allocate objects out of its TLAB by bumping the "top" pointer, without any synchronization.

 - CC performs heap defragmentation by concurrently copying objects without pausing app threads.
 This is achieved with the help of a read-barrier which intercepts reference reads from the heap, without the need of any intervention from the app developer.

 - GC only has one small pause, which is constant in time with regards to the heap size.